1,000+ Opportunities

 For information, please read SHPO’s Survey and Planning grant information here: SURVEY AND PLANNING GRANTS Can homeowners or for-profit developers use this program: No. Homeowners should look into the Historic Homes Rehabilitation Tax Credit: HHTC For-profit developers with historic buildings should look into the: Historic Rehabilitation Tax Credit and the: Federal Historic Preservation Tax Incentive Sample Materials from 2024: CT SHPO HRF Pre-Application Presentation CT SHPO HRF Pre-Application Information Packet

-Based on current listing details, eligibility includes: Municipalities and 501(c)(3) and 501(c)(13) nonprofit organizations in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities and 501(c)(3) and 501(c)(13) nonprofit organizations in Connecticut.
+Confirm the full requirements in the official notice before applying.